China Sourcing Agents

 Vacuum Insulation Quality: How to Measure and Verify

 The insulating performance of a double-wall vacuum bottle depends entirely on the quality and longevity of the vacuum between the inner and outer walls.
+When sourcing vacuum insulated bottles from China, vacuum quality separates premium factories from commodity suppliers.
 A properly manufactured bottle maintains a vacuum of approximately 10⁻³ Pa (roughly 10 millitorr) in the inter-wall space.
 At this pressure, gas conduction is negligible and the dominant heat transfer mode is radiation, which the interior silver plating (copper or silver thin-film coating on the inner wall) is designed to minimize.

 Vacuum degradation over time is the primary quality differentiator between manufacturers.
 Cheap factories skip or undersize the getter — a small pellet of reactive metal (typically barium or zirconium alloy) sealed inside the inter-wall space that absorbs residual gases after evacuation.
 Without an adequate getter, outgassing from the stainless steel and adhesives slowly raises the inter-wall pressure over 12–24 months, degrading thermal performance.
 A well-specified bottle should maintain thermal performance after 3 years of normal use.